This article will give you everything you need to know about this elusive musical concept so that you can start using it in your songs today!

 Remember that the Mixolydian Mode is in the Major family, so add in the flat 7th when playing Major Pentatonics to get it to sound best.

-We will look at the CAGED system for guitar, but this time for Major Pentatonics with Mixolydian colors added in.
+We will look at the CAGED system for writing songs on guitar, but this time for Major Pentatonics with Mixolydian colors added in.

 The Notes of the Mixolydian Scale

 Disclaimer: I’m combining enharmonic scales (same notes/different names) and leaving out modes that have double sharps or double flats (it’s impractical for this lesson).